Directory of Special Education Services

 The parent partner is a trained independent contracted professional that are provided in the home to support parents who need assistance in managing their children's behaviors positively.

 Parent Power Classes

 These classes are conducted in four sessions and provide assistance to parents of students who are at-risk to relate more effectively with their children and to assist them in functioning more effectively as parents.

 The personal marketing co-op is a work/study program designed to transition students with disabilities into the world of work.
 Students require additional support and services that are not readily available in the regular cooperative school programs.
 Career/technology training and job experience are combined with academic courses in a special curriculum that leads to maximum development of employment potential.

 This service provides educationally related support services to students, families, instructional staff and administrators of NISD to assist students to function as independently as possible in the least restrictive environment.

 Preschool Program for Children with Disabilities (PPCD)

 This service provides special education services to children ages 3-5 who have an Individual Education Plan (IEP).
 Services begin on the child's 3rd birthday.
-Children transition to the next support system when they turn 6 years old or at the end of their Kindergarten year.
-These services are provided at most elementary campuses and three private child development centers across the district.
-PPCD services are provided through a continuum of service options that may include speech therapy, in-class support, or specialized settings.
+These services are provided at most elementary campuses and two Head Start Child Development Centers.
+PPCD services are provided through a continuum of service options that may include "drop-in" speech therapy, in-class support, or specialized instruction.
 Decisions about a child's program are made by the Admission, Review, and Dismissal (ARD) committee and are based on the child's assessment information.

 Regional Day School Program for the Deaf (RDSPD)